utmi-2014/utmi-soft3/README.md

 ROS pkgs used in the class "Software3".

-How to use in your catkin workspace
+How to use this package in your catkin workspace
 ---
 ```bash
 # clone this repo to the src directory in your catkin workspace